Byron/anon-csv-cli/README.md

 ```

 Use the `--header` flag to ignore the first line, usually the header, and the `--delimiter <other delimiter>` flag
-to use a different delimiter.
+to use a different field delimiter.
+The latter defaults to `,`.

 ## Works well with XSV